saiki-k/easy-undo/README.md

 const maxLength = 10;

 // We need a function which provides the required object in its "current" form
-// to the EasyUndo instance, via a callback function: const provider = (cb) => cb(JSON.stringify(sampleAppState));
+// to the EasyUndo instance, whenever required, via a callback function: const provider = (cb) => cb(JSON.stringify(sampleAppState));

 // Let's instantiate EasyUndo